Daniel-16/decentralized/server/README.md

   - Required fields: `mnemonic`, `tokenName`, `tokenDescription`, `tokenPrefix`, `name`, `description`.
     It then gets user account from the mnemonic and creates a unique network collection and token.
   - Authorization required: `Bearer ${token}`.
-- `GET /api/getUserBalance`: This gets a user's current balance in the form of tokens acquired.
+- `GET /api/getUserBalance`: This gets a user's current balance in the form of tokens/NFT acquired.
   - Required fields: `walletAddress`.
   - Authorization required: `Bearer ${token}`.